 Best Practice and New Feature Guidance

 We provide best practice recommendations to improve performance and efficiency.
 We make recommendations on how new Amazon Web Services offerings may fit your use case.

 Third-Party Software Support

-Amazon Web Services Support Business and Enterprise levels include support for common operating systems and common application stack components.
+Business Support, Enterprise On-Ramp and Enterprise Support include support for common operating systems and common application stack components.
 Amazon Web Services Support engineers can assist with the setup, configuration, and troubleshooting of the following third-party platforms and applications.